This post may contain affiliate links. Click here to see what that means.

 - It's a high-quality hardcover cookbook, that lays flat for easy use in the kitchen with glossy pages that stand up to splattering.

-- This cookbook is only for sale through Martine's website, and it's a limited edition print.
+- It's a limited edition printing.
 So, now is the time to grab it!

 - It's a legacy of love.